 \section{Uniform unicycle walk}

-In \cite{atha} Athanasiadis considered a random walk on trees, originally introduced in \cite{markov-tree} as a tool for proving the Markov chain tree theorem, where the root of the tree performs a simple random walk and, according to the direction the root moves, the tree evolves with it.
-He proves then a conjecture of Propp, calculating the spectrum of the Laplacian matrix of the tree walk on complete graphs.
-In this section we generalize his method to the total chain of the simple random walk on complete graphs, calculating the spectrum of its transition matrix.
-Furthermore, we calculate the mixing time of the total chain on complete graphs, and we show that it exhibits a cutoff phenomenon, meaning that mixing of the total chain on the complete graphs occurs rather abruptly.
+Athanasiadis \cite{atha} studied a random walk on trees, originally introduced in \cite{markov-tree} as a tool for proving the Markov chain tree theorem.
+In this model, the root of the tree performs a simple random walk and the entire tree evolves according to the root’s movement.
+He subsequently proved a conjecture of Propp by determining the spectrum of the Laplacian matrix of the tree walk on complete graphs.
+In this section, we extend his approach to the total chain of the simple random walk on complete graphs, computing the spectrum of its transition matrix.
+In addition, we determine the mixing time of the total chain on complete graphs and establish that it exhibits the cutoff phenomenon, meaning that mixing occurs rather abruptly.